aidevnn/DesertLand/README.md

 #### References.
 Base code for layers / activations / network was in python and comes from this very great and useful ML repo https://github.com/eriklindernoren/ML-From-Scratch

-NDArray was inspired from NumSharp repo https://github.com/SciSharp/NumSharp and Proxem.NumNet repo https://github.com/Proxem/NumNet
+NDarray was inspired from NumSharp repo https://github.com/SciSharp/NumSharp and Proxem.NumNet repo https://github.com/Proxem/NumNet